tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sphinx.md

 ## Including code snippets in the documentation

-Sphinx has taken advantage of the fact that reStructuredText is extensible and have added directives of its own.
+Sphinx has taken advantage of the fact that reStructuredText is extensible and has added directives of its own.
 We have already seen one of these: the ``toctree`` directive.

 Let us have a look at the ``code-block`` directive, which can be used to include